ABOUT AMED

 Amed Khan

-Amed was the Chief Administrator/Logistician for the International Rescue Committee (IRC) in Tanzania where he oversaw overall refugee camp administration and financial management at a series of refugee camps situated along the Rwanda/Tanzania border after the Rwandan genocide.
+Amed also served as Chief Administrator and Logistician for the International Rescue Committee (IRC) in Tanzania, overseeing refugee camp administration and financial management along the Rwanda-Tanzania border in the aftermath of the Rwandan genocide.

-Amed currently sits on the Board of Directors of the International Refugee Assistance Project (IRAP), The Quincy Institute for Responsible Statecraft, and the Board of Visitors of the University of Wisconsin-Madison, Political Science Department.
+He previously served on the Board of Directors of the International Refugee Assistance Project (IRAP), the Quincy Institute for Responsible Statecraft, and the Board of Visitors for the University of Wisconsin–Madison Department of Political Science.

-A graduate of the University of Wisconsin, Madison, Amed lives in New York, New York.
+A graduate of the University of Wisconsin–Madison, Amed lives in New York.